Note: I get commissions for purchases made through links in this post.

 Breville has a very popular ice cream maker called the Smart Scoop.
 The actual model name is the BCI600XL – something which isn’t always made clear on other sites.

 Breville says this is the “first ice cream maker to automatically sense the hardness of the mixture based on your selection.”
 It then can keep your mixture at the desired temperature for up to 3 hours.
 That sounds like a handy feature, especially when you get interrupted and can;’t finish the ice cream job here and now.
 You don’t have to put it in your freezer (which may be a different temperature…and may be full), so you can serve it as you like over time, say, at a party.

-With the Smart Scoop ice cream maker, you can mix in the ingredients of your choice part of the way through the process, as you could with the Whynter machines above.
+With this Breville ice cream maker, you can mix in the ingredients of your choice part of the way through the process, as you could with the Whynter machines above.

 When your mixture is ready, the Smart Scoop will alert you with either a beep or a musical tone, if you like.
 You can alternatively turn this feature off.
 Personally, I would prefer to hear the beep.
 I think you will too.

 The unit has a stainless steel housing that measures 15 ¾ by 11 by 11 inches.
 The capacity of the removable bowl is 1.5 quarts.
 Is that enough for your household?
 Probably.